Back to Blog

 Paper Trading Trains: Live Execution and Psychological Stress Testing

 Paper trading places you in a real-time market environment — the same live prices, the same news catalysts, the same spreads — but with a virtual account balance.
-It is the closest approximation to actual trading before deploying capital.
+Investor education resources from FINRA emphasize that simulated tools can help users learn mechanics, but they do not remove real-market risk.

 Because markets are live, psychological pressure begins to increase.
 You will see positions go red in real time.
 You will experience FOMO on moves you missed.
 You will feel the temptation to skip your rules when live market conditions feel "different" from your replayed practice sessions.